 Quarterly Forecast Data - Since 1989, Consensus Economics has been surveying for quarter-by-quarter macroeconomic forecasts, generally four times each year in March, June, September and December.
 These numerical forecasts, covering only the major countries of the Consensus Forecasts - G7 and Western Europe module have now been databased in a user friendly Excel format.
 Please call or email us to request details and pricing.

 Occasionally, our institutional clients have subscribed to Energy and Metals Consensus Forecasts and Foreign Exchange Consensus Forecasts as ancillary products to their quantitative analysis work.

 Research on Consensus Forecasts - A number of substantial academic and central bank research studies have been undertaken on the accuracy of Consensus Forecasts.
-Several of these are referenced in the "How Accurate" section of this website.
+Several of these are referenced in the "How Accurate" section of this website or in the "Bibliography" section.
 In addition several investment bank research groups have completed studies on the usefulness of Consensus Forecasts in investment decision making.
 Please call or email us to request examples.

 Consensus Forecasts on Electronic Research Platforms - Substantial databases of Consensus Economics historical forecast data are available as premium services on Thomson Reuters Datastream, on FactSet and on the Macrobond electronic research platforms.
 For further information about these services, please contact Consensus Economics.